 - SEMATECH “Failure Modes and Effects Analysis (FMEA)

-There are two approaches of FMECA; Bottom-up-approach and Top-down approach.
+There are two approaches to FMECA; Bottom-up-approach and the Top-down approach.

 When the system concept is already decided, a bottom-up approach will be beneficial.
 In the bottom-up approach, also known as the hardware approach, each component is studied individually, and when all components are considered the analysis is complete.

 Whereas the top-down FMECA approach is widely used during early design stages when the complete system structure is yet to be finalized.
 This approach is function-oriented.
 The top-down FMECA analysis starts with the main system functions and identifies how these may fail.
 This approach can also be used on existing systems to decide on problem areas.

 What are the elements of FMECA?